timacdonald/laravel-container-speed-test/readme.md

 ## Getting started

-Best place to start is probably just running the build script and checking out the test suites it creates:
+Best place to start is running the build script and checking out the test suites it creates:

 ```
 php -f tests/build.php